gionkunz/dayz-server/README.md

 - 🛠️ **CLI tool** - TypeScript-based management tool
 - 📝 **YAML configuration** - Single configuration file for all settings

+## Steam Account Requirements

+### Dedicated Server Account (Recommended)

+**It is strongly recommended to create a separate Steam account for your DayZ server.** This is important because:

+1. **Concurrent usage is blocked** - Steam does not allow multiple simultaneous logins.
+If your server is running with your personal account, you cannot play DayZ (or any Steam game) at the same time.

+2. **Workshop mod downloads require DayZ ownership** - The dedicated server account must own a copy of DayZ to download Workshop mods.
+The base server can be downloaded anonymously, but mods cannot.

+3. **Security** - Keeping server credentials separate from your personal account reduces risk.

+4. **Stability** - A dedicated account prevents accidental disruptions from personal account activities.

+### Setting Up a Dedicated Account

+1. Create a new Steam account at [store.steampowered.com](https://store.steampowered.com/)
+2. Purchase DayZ on the new account (required for mod downloads)
+3. Enable Steam Guard (email verification)
+4. Use these credentials in your `.env` file

+> **Note:** If you only need the base game without mods, you can use anonymous login (`+login anonymous`), which doesn't require a separate account.

 ## Quick Start

 ### 1. Clone and Setup